Naturally fused

 Water source

-By connecting branches of elder (Sambucus) with wire, an open branch structure was created in this vase.
-In the openings, Delphinium 'Guardian Lavender,' Delphinium 'Bella Andes Azure,' Clematis Amazing 'Star River,' Eryngium and Pennisetum were grouped in parallel and inserted directly into the water.
+By connecting branches of the elder (Sambucus) with wire, an open branch construction has been created in this vase.
+In the openings, Delphinium ‘Guardian Lavender’, Delphinium ‘Bella Andes Azure’, Clematis Amazing ‘Star River’, Eryngium and Pennisetum are grouped in parallel and placed directly in the water.

-The theme Nature, Naturally! can be approached in different ways, according to floral designer Max van de Sluis.
+According to floral designer Max van de Sluis, the theme Nature, Naturally! can be approached in various ways.
 'For me as a florist, vegetative is the most obvious and perhaps the most ultimate in its beauty.
-Yet in the current zeitgeist, vegetative is difficult to execute commercially.'
+Yet, in the current zeitgeist, vegetative is difficult to execute commercially.'

-'Reason that I went in a more realistic direction, using as a starting point the materials you can easily obtain at wholesale, and then using them to make arrangements with a natural look.'
+'The reason I went in a more realistic direction, with the starting point being the materials that you can easily obtain from the wholesaler, and then make arrangements with a natural look with them.'

-'I wanted to achieve that natural look by processing the flowers in a certain way.
-Think of solutions like processing each species at a more or less distinct height, a more parallel placement, growth forms, movement, finding combinations with old natural flower forms from outside and or by incorporating branches.'
+‘I wanted to achieve that natural look by processing the flowers in a certain way.
+Consider solutions such as processing each type at a more or less individual height, a more parallel placement, growth forms, movement, seeking combinations with old natural flower shapes from outside and/or by processing branches.’

-'This expands the possibilities quite a bit and makes it possible to put your style, emotion and feeling into this.
-This path is more commercial and more realistic in its feasibility.'
+‘This significantly expands the possibilities and makes it possible to incorporate your style, emotion, and feeling.
+This approach is more commercial and realistic in its feasibility.’

 Nature, naturally!

-For the special theme Nature, naturally! vegetative floral creations, as it grows in nature, are the starting point.
-Transparency also plays a major role.
-The arrangements are created as much as possible through the use of sustainable techniques and responsible materials.
+For the special theme Nature, naturally!, vegetative floral arrangements, as they grow in nature, are the starting point.
+Transparency also plays a major role here.
+The arrangements have been created as much as possible through the use of sustainable techniques and responsible materials.

-Pink Day (April 9) is all about love and caring.
-Salix branches are intertwined into a heart like people in a community, symbolizing resilience and connection.
-The pink Tulipa 'Double Future' represent tenderness, compassion and hope.
+Pink Day (April 9th) is dedicated to love and care.
+Salix branches are interwoven into a heart, like people in a community, symbolizing resilience and connection.
+The pink Tulipa 'Double Future' represents tenderness, compassion, and hope.
 The arrangement reminds us how important it is to be there for each other.
-The whole arrangement forms a powerful symbol of love and support, fitting the message of Pink Day: no one is alone.
+The whole forms a powerful symbol of love and support, fitting with the message of Pink Day: no one is alone.

 error: Content is protected !!!